 View

 Our tent at Nayalap opened to the stately Himalayas – all white because of the recent winter.
 We could see a panorama of mountains, which we guessed were Trishul and Nanda Devi from our tent window.
-All Kumaon peaks in between including Trishul, Nanda Devi range and Panchchuli range were clearly visible from here.
+All Kumaon peaks in between including Trishul, Nanda Devi range, and Panchchuli range were clearly visible from here.
 We do not have words to express our awe.

 Food

 The food here deserves special mention.
 The dining area was in the open and was surrounded by mountains and trees.
 The meals were ordinarily served here or in the tents on request.
-They would have bonfires at night and then we ate alfresco sitting around the toasty surrounding.
+They would have bonfires at night and then we ate alfresco sitting around the toasty surroundings.

 The food was the special home-cooked style and they moderated the seasoning and spices as per our taste.
 The elaborate fare during each meal was carefully curated with a combination of North Indian and Kumaoni dishes.
 We were already aware of madwa (millet) ke roti and bhatt (black soybean) ki churkani, a lentil dish.
 This time we had a different bhatt dish – bhatt ka dukka, a salted porridge.
 We also tried some other very interesting Kumaoni dishes like sana hua nimbu (a local lime relish), aloo ke gutke (mildly seasoned potato had as a snack), jaala (a very light soupy khichdi made of rice and curd), sev (a dry semolina dessert) and our most memorable madwa ki halwa (millet pudding).
 Thinking of the slightly gooey mildly sweet halwa is making us salivate all over again.
 This is a must-try at Nayalap.
 Oh, we are also missing the fresh fruit smoothies that were served during breakfast.
 It was a different flavour each morning and we would keep guessing what fruit had been used that day.